wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.2.x =
+- Small design changes for the icons in the post overview screen
+- Added actions to check permissions when adding pages with AJAX

 = 1.2.3 =
 - Removed an ugly pixel in the tree icon
 - Minor CSS changes to tree icon